joelelmercarlson/mission/README.md

 1. The promotion and advancement of Computing engineering and architecture.
 1. The promotion and advancement of Computing solutions at scale.
-1. The promotion and advancement of Computing as an international shared-responsibility.
+1. The promotion and advancement of Computing operations and international collaboration.
 1. Computing is a universal and basic human right.

 ## Association